 What Is Cull Lumber?

+Now you may be wondering what exactly is cull lumber?
 Cull lumber is lumber that has been pulled from inventory because it is damaged in some way or is a piece leftover from trimming.
-It might be warped; have a split in it or have a chunk missing.
+It might be warped, have a split in it, or have a chunk missing.
 Or, it may simply be the leftovers after they made a cut for another customer.
-Whatever the reason, cull lumber is cheap, cheap, cheap.
+Whatever the reason, cull lumber is cheap, cheap, and cheap.

 - Cull means to choose or select, especially when separating the preferred from the inferior.

 Look for a rack at the back of the lumber section or near the cutting area.
 If you don't see one there, ask an associate where it's located.
-If they have never heard of cull lumber, ask about the scrap bin.
+If he or she has never heard of cull lumber, ask about the scrap bin.

 Prices for Cull Lumber